dqlee2/twitter_unemployment/README.md

 3. Time series data on the rule-based and JoblessBERT unemployment index: `time_series.csv`.

+4. Precision-recall curve calculated from a tweet level evaluation sample: `figure1a_pr_eval.csv'.

-4. Crosswalk tables across different geographic units: `locations_US.csv` (maps users' inferred profile locations to U.S. states and cities), `locations_US_num_state.csv`, and `srd_code_to_state.csv` (state name and 2-character state codes).
+5. Crosswalk tables across different geographic units: `locations_US.csv` (maps users' inferred profile locations to U.S. states and cities), `locations_US_num_state.csv`, and `srd_code_to_state.csv` (state name and 2-character state codes).

 ### Restricted Data

 The "restricted" subfolder contains templates for the restricted-access data, with its contents left blank.
 Researchers interested in reproducing the results involving restricted data will need to obtain the data independently and fill in the missing observations in each file.
 The restricted data include the following:

 1. Unemployment Tweets: `unemployed_tweets_regex.csv` (Tweets classified as unemployment disclosures using the rule-based model), `unemployed_tweets_bert.csv` (Tweets classified as unemployment disclosures using the JoblessBERT model).
-We provide the user ID and tweet ID that a researcher can use to retrieve the underlying tweets from the Twitter API.

 2. User profile information: `latest_profiles.csv` and `latest_profiles_user_location.csv` (profile location, indicator of whether a user has a profile picture, number of friends, number of statuses posted by each user), `demo_inf_final_20240106.csv` (users' inferred age brackets and gender (binary)).
-We provide the user ID that a researcher can use to retrieve the underlying profile information from the Twitter API.

 3. Bloomberg consensus forecasts: `ui_consensus_forecast.csv` (Downloaded from the Bloomberg Terminal).